CSCfi/pouta-openshift-cluster/playbooks/hortonworks/README.md

 Disable ssh host key checking (http://docs.ansible.com/ansible/intro_getting_started.html#host-key-checking).
 Add an entry for all the hosts in your cPouta subnet.
 Use *ip* command to figure out your network address range.
+Aslo adapt the IdentityFile -line to match the key you have generated.

     ip a